 Continuing Garnishments or wage garnishments are filed against the employer of the one owing the money and last for about 7 months, or until the debt is paid, whichever comes first.
-Your employer (garnishee) may be ordered by the Court to withhold up to 25% of your "disposable income."
-The employer deducts money from your paycheck, and then delivers that money to the creditor/plaintiff.
+The defendant's employer (garnishee) may be ordered by the Court to withhold up to 25% of the defendant's "disposable income."
+The employer deducts money from the defendant's paycheck, and then delivers that money to the creditor/plaintiff.

 Regular Garnishments are a one-time action filed against the entity that has the money or property belonging to the debtor.
 This may be the bank, credit union, employer, or other business.
 This action takes the amount the creditor files for or whatever might be in the account or owed at that time.
-Certain funds held in your bank account may be exempt from garnishment.
+Certain funds held in a defendant's bank account may be exempt from garnishment.

 Support Garnishments apply only to court-ordered child support or alimony payments.
-You must be at least 1 month behind in court-ordered payments before a garnishment can be filed.
-Up to 50% of your disposable income can be garnished.
-This type of garnishment has no termination date and lasts until a zero balance is reached, indicating that you have become current on payments.
+The defendant must be at least 1 month behind in court ordered payments before a garnishment can be filed.
+Up to 50% of a defendant's disposable income can be garnished.
+This type of garnishment has no termination date; it lasts until a zero balance is reached, indicating that the defendant has become current on payments.